eshu3104/nasa-hackathon-2025/README.md

 **Team Major Tom** | NASA SpaceApps Hackathon 2025 | Victoria, BC

 An AI-powered semantic search and summarization platform for NASA's Space Biology research papers.
-Built for researchers, funding managers, and students to quickly discover and understand insights from 600+ scientific publications.
+Built for researchers and funding managers to quickly discover and understand insights from 600+ scientific publications.

 ---